 Procedure: How to Migrate a Resource Management Repository for a New Server Install

 To start the migration job:

 - 1. Click the Resource Management option in the sidebar. - 2.
-On the ribbon, in the Repository group, click Migration and click Migrate old release.
+On the ribbon, click the Repository icon, point to Migration, and click Migrate old release.